cyrusimap/cyrus-imapd/doc/source/imap/features/namespaces.rst

 shorthand qualifier, and could not be created using the unix hierarchy separator.

-However, realmed mailboxes cannot be created:
+However, realmed mailboxes can also not be created:

 .. parsed-literal::